kaustubhdeokar/Java-MOOC/JavaConventions/MethodImplementation.md

         Collection.emptyList(); could be used instead.

 Do not use (-1,0,1) integers to return, as not universal.

 Number of arguments

     0-2 (Okay)
     3   (Avoid)
     4+  (Refactor)

+For more number of arguements :- <b>Builder Pattern</b>

+Good to FAIL FAST & FAIL EARLY.